Behavioral Interview Questions for Data Engineers (2026)

 Worked Example: STAR-Format Answer for a Pipeline Incident

-Notice the structure: the setup is two sentences, the action is the bulk of the answer with specific technical details, and the result includes a concrete metric (75 minutes of buffer) plus a lasting process improvement.
+The structural pattern: setup in two sentences, action as the bulk of the answer with specific technical detail, and a result that combines a concrete metric with a lasting process improvement.

 Behavioral Red Flags Interviewers Watch For